+In its basic form, a guaranteed maximum price or GMP says a customer will pay you, the contractor, for the costs of doing the job plus an agreed amount of profit to you—up to a predefined maximum level.
 You then have to absorb (“eat”) cost overruns, but cost underruns are reimbursed to the customer.
 It’s no wonder that customers find the idea of a GMP attractive.
 What does it mean for contractors?

-- Pass the risk on.
+Another approach is to pass the risk on.
 If you, in turn, are working with subcontractors, you might offer (or impose) GMP contracts for them.
 You’ll need to make sure that this does not lead to subcontractors defaulting later and jeopardizing the overall performance of your construction project.

 If the customer is to reap the benefits of any cost reductions down the line, cost accounting will need to be visible and transparent.
 As construction jobs get bigger, so can the expenses for the customer of reviewing costs each time you ask for payment for a completed phase of the building.

 One solution may be to use cloud-based construction management software that allows a customer to directly see cost details of his or her project.
-This, in turn, helps contain costs to the customer and can be a selling point when bidding for the job in the first place.
+It, in turn, helps contain costs to the customer and can be a selling point when bidding for the job in the first place.

 Building job specs can change after work has begun if the customer has a new need that must be satisfied.
-In this case, however, the impact on the GMP must be assessed and agreement from all parties obtained for any necessary changes.
-The ‘G for Guaranteed’ only holds good for given initial project specifications or when correctly redefined.
+In this case, however, the impact on the GMP must be assessed, and agreement from all parties obtained for any necessary changes.
+The "G for Guaranteed" only holds good for given initial project specifications or when correctly redefined.

 As a contractor, it may make sense for everyone that you also benefit from any cost savings you make.
-This increases the potential reward to you and invites you to look for such savings that benefit both you and your customer.
+It increases the potential reward to you and invites you to look for such savings that benefit both you and your customer.

 A non-negligible advantage of a GMP contract is that it establishes a final contract price.
-That can make financing easier to obtain, compared to open-ended ‘cost plus’ agreements for which there is no upper limit.
+That can make financing easier to obtain, compared to open-ended "cost-plus" agreements for which there is no upper limit.